Flybe to cut 300 jobs in bid to turn around UK business

 European airlines are being hit by slower spending on air travel amid the euro zone debt crisis as well as by high fuel prices, and many have responded by shutting down unprofitable routes and limiting their spending.

-Flybe estimated the current measures to result in restructuring costs of between 10 million pounds and 12 million pounds, with the majority of these to be recorded in the current fiscal year that ends on March 31.
+Flybe estimated the current measures to result in restructuring costs of between 10 million pounds and 12 million pounds ($15.9 million-$19 million), with the majority of these to be recorded in the current fiscal year that ends on March 31.

 It reiterated its forecast of year-on-year revenue growth of up to 2 percent.